vtchitruong/vtchitruong.github.io/docs/mos/powerpoint-2016/exam-2/project-1.md

     1. In the **Navigation Pane** on the left, select the slide 7.

-    2. On the **INSERT** tab, in the **Text** group, click **Text** Box.
+    2. On the **Insert** tab, in the **Text** group, click **Text** Box.
 Hold down the mouse left-button and click drag to draw a text box in the empty space located in the lower-right quarter of the slide.

         ![Image title](https://lh3.googleusercontent.com/pw/AIL4fc9aqevmHeErTB14XQBBmPymncvrtElROQ_yWMZpJuvHm0QMcIs4cur0eHGa1i-BLFAKtiFaVEfFuan46f_MDx1kEDl6fgvneKIKU_ej1376UBDCMtuq=w720){ loading=lazy }